matteoalberici4/algorithms/README.md

-# algorithms
+# Algorithms
-All the algorithms I implemented during the "Algorithms and Data Structures" course @ USI - Università della Svizzera Italiana.
+This repository contains all the algorithms I implemented during the "Algorithms and Data Structures" course @ USI - Università della Svizzera Italiana.